 eNews: Required emergency notification of positive COVID-19 cases on campus

-As we begin the fall semester on our campus, Baylor University is required to send an Emergency Notification* under the Clery Act to all students and employees to ensure you are informed about where to access information regarding COVID-19 positive cases on our campus, important personal health and safety precautions and essential sources of information about the coronavirus.
+As we begin the Spring 2022 semester on our campus, Baylor University is required to send an Emergency Notification* under the Clery Act to all students and employees to ensure you are informed about where to access information regarding COVID-19 positive cases on our campus, important personal health and safety precautions and essential sources of information about the coronavirus.

 The University's coronavirus website also contains links to the COVID-19 case dashboards maintained by the Texas Department of State Health Services and the Waco-McLennan County Public Health District, and the latest information about COVID-19 from the Centers for Disease Control and Prevention about caring for yourself and helping protect others in your home and community.

 As our local community, state and country experiences an increase in cases due to the highly transmissible Omicron variant, it is important that all students, faculty and staff maintain their personal health protection so we can have a safe and full Baylor experience this spring.
 This includes in-person instruction and the normal, robust array of rich academic and extra-curricular activities at Baylor.

 On Jan.
 3, 2022, the University updated its interim COVID protocols that continue the COVID-19 precautionary measures from Fall 2021 through at least the end of January while we closely follow the spike and projected decline of this latest variant.

 Temporary Face Coverings Requirement in Certain Indoor Settings

 The updated protocols include the temporary face coverings requirement in certain indoor settings.
 Face coverings must be worn (covering nose and mouth) by all students, faculty and staff in: